 On September 9, 2016, the Company acquired substantially all of the assets and assumed certain liabilities of Home Solutions and its subsidiaries pursuant to the Home Solutions Agreement dated June 11, 2016, by and among Home Solutions, a Delaware corporation, certain subsidiaries of Home Solutions, the Company and HomeChoice Partners, Inc., a Delaware corporation.
 Home Solutions, a privately held company, provides home infusion and home nursing products and services to patients suffering from chronic and acute medical conditions.
 On June 16, 2016, the Company, HomeChoice Partners, Inc. and Home Solutions entered into an amendment to the Home Solutions Agreement (the "First Amendment"), which modified the terms of the consideration payable by the Company to Home Solutions thereunder.
 On September 2, 2016, the same parties entered into a second amendment to the Home Solutions Agreement (the "HS Second Amendment"), which amended the Home Solutions Agreement to eliminate the condition to closing that the Company receive stockholder approval to increase its authorized share capital (the "Charter Amendment") and facilitated the timely consummation of the Transaction.
-The HS Second Amendment, and if the approval is not obtained at the first special meeting, the Company will submit the proposal on a twice per year basis beginning in 2017, at either the annual meeting or a special meeting of stockholders.
+The HS Second Amendment instead provided that the Company will hold a stockholder meeting after the closing of the Transaction to seek stockholder approval of the Charter Amendment, and if the approval is not obtained at the first special meeting, the Company will submit the proposal on a twice per year basis beginning in 2017, at either the annual meeting or a special meeting of stockholders.
 This approval was obtained at a special meeting held on November 30, 2016.
-On September 9, 2016, in connection with the consummation of the Transaction, the parties entered into a third amendment (the "Third Amendment") to the Home Solutions Agreement, which provided for non-material amendments to the closing mechanics, defined terms, acquired and excluded assets, and covenants of the Home Solutions Agreement.
+On September 9, 2016, in connection with the consummation of the Transaction, the parties entered into a third amendment (the "Third Amendment") to the Home Solutions Agreement, which provided for nonmaterial amendments to the closing mechanics, defined terms, acquired and excluded assets, and covenants of the Home Solutions Agreement.